 - Singapore the Company is headquartered and has operations in Singapore.
-The operations in this area are principally the infrastructure engineering, the corrosion prevention, supply and distribution, and investment holdings: - Indonesia the operations in this area relate to all the reportable segments; - Other countries the operations include the shipping in Australia and the infrastructure engineering in Malaysia.
+The operations in this area are principally the infrastructure engineering, the corrosion prevention, supply and distribution, environment and resource, and investment holdings; - Indonesia the operations in this area relate to all the reportable segments. - Other countries the operations include the shipping in Australia and the infrastructure engineering in Malaysia.